akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 # Development adventures
 ## Cross-platform mobile app

-We need a cross-platform app because Android users have a wonderful unofficial-app for public transportations : NaonedBus.
+We need a cross-platform app because Android users have a wonderful unofficial-app for public transportation : NaonedBus.
 It's clean, it works and it has 10 years of development behind it.
 But it's written in Java, no chance to get it on iOS any time soon.

 So, I heard you wanted to create a cross-platform native app, choose between: